 And I’ll end with a tactic that is being used by the best healthcare clinics out there – even if you’re not currently hiring, you should be constantly recruiting.
 Don’t wait until you are completely slammed and overbooked to start looking for a candidate.

 P.S.
-Again, This video was in response to questions from one of my Cash Practice Mastermind members who is starting the hiring process.
-I make a ton of videos like this to answer member questions if it’s more than a couple days till our next live weekly Q&A call.
-If you like the idea of having a direct line to me to ask any questions you have and get my guidance as you start or grow your private practice, click here to check out the details of how the Cash-Based Practice Mastermind can help you reach your goals faster and with far fewer mistakes along the way.
+Again, I recorded this video in response to questions from one of my Cash Practice Mastermind members who is starting the hiring process.
+Like the idea of having a direct line to ask me questions and get my guidance as you start or grow your private practice?
+Click here to check out the details of how the Cash-Based Practice Mastermind can help you reach your goals faster and with far fewer mistakes along the way.